Lerner and Loewe’s <i>Brigadoon</i> Lerner and Loewe’s <i>Brigadoon</i>

 Audio Description

 Join us for our Access performance to take advantage of the audio description service.
 The service includes verbal descriptions of actions, costumes, scenery, and other visual elements of the production and is designed for patrons who are blind or have low vision.
 Guests may request a listening device to hear live audio descriptions.
-Audio description is available in all seating locations on the Orchestra level of the theater.
+Audio description is available in all seating locations.
 If you would like to hear the pre-show notes, please be in your seat 15 minutes before showtime.

 Performance date to be announced.
 Become a Member to stay in-the-loop and get early access to book.